Poetry Lessons for Kids

 - How to Write a Tanka Poem

-Other Poetry Styles
+Other Poetic Styles

 There are many different styles of poems.
 These are not “poetic forms” because they don’t usually have firm rules about length, syllable counts, etc., but they are common enough that many well-known children’s poets have written poems like these.